Body Friendly Design The Principles of Kitchen Ergonomics

 Ideally, the cook should not have to step away from a task area to complete the task.

+A busy chef barely does any walking.
 A professional workstation contains everything needed to prepare a meal, all within immediate sight and reach of the chef.
-This means, among other things, that each area may have its own refrigerator, waste containers, sink, cutting area, assembly counter, and warmer.
+This means, among other things, that each area may have a dedicated refrigerator, waste containers, sink, cutting area, assembly counter, and warmer.

 While these guidelines are useful as a basis for further development, they do not quite get us to our goal.
 They describe the average kitchen for a hypothetical average user.
 You, however, are unlikely to be perfectly average.